 The Scouting handshake is with the left hand.
 Their founder (Lord Baden-Powell) learned while in Africa that this was a demonstration between tribes of great trust and friendship and he thought this would be a great gesture for Scouts to use.

 The animal kingdom also has its left-handers.
-Gorillas are the only species on Earth that are left-hand dominant.
-Nearly half of all polar bears, chimpanzees and cats show a preference for the left side.
+Kangaroos (notably the Eastern Grey and the Red Kangaroos) and gorillas are left-hand dominant.
+All Australian Sulphur-Crested White Cockatoos are left-handed and the majority of other Australian parrots are left-handed, all holding their food in their left foot.
+Nearly half of all polar bears, chimpanzees and cats show a preference for the left side too.

 Most mollusc shells twist from left to right.

 To open a screw-top jar or bottle, grasp the lid with your left hand and the jar with your right.
 You will have greater strength due to the stronger muscles used in supination of the forearm (as opposed to the weaker muscles of pronation).
 It is also sometimes described as the external rotation of the wrist.

 Most left-handers will draw a character facing to the right.

 There is a higher proportion of left-handers in M.E.N.S.A. when compared to the general population.

 Lefties think quicker than right-handers when playing computer games or sports.